Fort Marcy (horse)

 Fort Marcy (April 2, 1964 – August 14, 1991) was an American Thoroughbred racehorse.
-His grandsire was the important Italian horse, Nearco.
-In 1970 he earned three Champion titles.
-He was named Horse of the Year in a poll by the publishers of Daily Racing Form receiving 21 of the 42 votes ahead of Personality (10 votes) and Ta Wee (9 votes).
+He was a bay gelding, by Amerigo out of Key Bridge, by Princequillo.
+His grandsire was the important Italian horse Nearco.

+In 1970 Fort Marcy earned three Champion titles.
+He was named Horse of the Year in a poll by the publishers of Daily Racing Form, receiving 21 of the 42 votes ahead of Personality (10 votes) and Ta Wee (9 votes).
 Personality won a rival poll conducted by the Thoroughbred Racing Association.
-He competed for six years until his retirement at the end of the 1971 racing season.
+Fort Marcy competed for six years until his retirement at the end of the 1971 racing season.

-Fort Marcy died in 1991 at Rokeby Farm in Upperville, Virginia.
-In 1998, he was voted into the National Museum of Racing and Hall of Fame.
+He died in 1991 at Rokeby Farm in Upperville, Virginia.
+In 1998, he was voted into the National Museum of Racing and Hall of Fame, in Saratoga Springs, New York.